towhee-io/towhee/docs/developer-guides/framework/hub-integration-and-caching.md

 **Authorized Requests**

 Authorized requests require that you have login credentials setup with our hub.
-The main operations that require authorization and creating and deleting a repo.
+The main operations that require authorization are creating and deleting a repositories.
 These requests use temporary tokens to speed up execution.

 ## Caching